wkopp/mdist/README.md

 [![Travis-CI Build Status](https://travis-ci.org/wkopp/mdist.svg?branch=master)](https://travis-ci.org/wkopp/mdist)

+---
+**Note**: The development for this package has been stopped, because we decided to rename 'mdist' to 'motifcounter' which can be found here: [motifcounter](https://github.com/wkopp/motifcounter).
+Moreover, the interface has been changed quite a bit and several features were added in 'motifcounter'.
+---

 The package implements functions for  elucidating the statistical enrichment of known motif (e.g. from TRANSFAC or JASPAR) in a given DNA sequence of interest (e.g. a gene promoter).